Writer, Ghostwriter, Coach

 - Deep work over busy work – It’s better to write for three focused hours than to spend all day in half-measures.
 Have adventures and take care of yourself.
 Live to write another day.

 - Process over product – The journey transforms you more than any destination.
-What will fuel you more than any goal is the love of the craft and the desire to offer your utmost gift to the world.
+What will fuel you more than any goal is the love of the craft and the desire to offer your utmost gift.

 - Community over competition – Writing doesn’t have to be solitary suffering.
-I love to be alone, but deep connection with other artists is the very best thing there is.
+Collaborating with other artists is the very best thing there is.

 - Authenticity over optimization – Your weird is your superpower.
 Go real or go home.